-- Part I. Context: the charismatic Monarch butterfly & why they matter
+1. Context: the charismatic monarch butterfly and why they matter

-- Part III.
-How to raise Monarch butterflies in your home: a step-by-step guide
+4. How to raise monarch butterflies in your home: a step-by-step guide

-We highly recommend you read this article in its entirety before attempting to raise Monarch butterflies in your home.
+We highly recommend you read the entire article before attempting to raise monarch butterflies at home.

 A gorgeous male Monarch butterfly foraging a patch of zinnias above our ducks.
 How can you tell this is a male Monarch just from looking at it?
 Keep reading to find out!

-Part I. Context: the charismatic Monarch butterfly & why they matter
+Part 1.
+Context: the charismatic monarch butterfly & why they matter

 Ecologists express mixed feelings about charismatic species.
 If you’ve never heard the term before, “charismatic species” are the ones that human beings tend to care the most about due to some combination of their beauty, impressive physical traits/athleticism, or endangered status.

 While it’s great for people to care about a beautiful or fast-running species, why not care about the little “ugly” ones too?
-After all, in the interconnected web of life, doesn’t an endangered American Burying Beetle have as much import as a Monarch Butterfly?
+After all, in the interconnected web of life, isn’t an endangered American burying beetle as important as a monarch butterfly?

 In our minds, the answer is yes.
 However, charismatic species can serve a critical role: they help draw us humans into a state of greater empathy, connection, and concern about the natural world.
 And that’s a good thing.